rajhasani/OverTheWire_Leviathan/03_leviathan3.md

 +++ exited (status 1) +++
 ```

-Well that's strange; it doesn't seem to be calling any libraries, rather just automatically printing that I don't have access.
+Strange; it doesn't seem to be calling any libraries, rather just automatically printing that I don't have access.
 It doesn't make sense that this would be the case for all files, otherwise the setuid binary would essentially be useless.
 Let's try with another file:

 **`leviathan2@gibson:~$ ltrace ./printfile /etc/leviathan_pass/leviathan2`**
 ```